 7.14.
 Any variation to the Services must be agreed by you and us in writing.
 Either side has the right to refuse to vary the Services.

 7.15.
 You may not cancel all or any part of the Services without our written consent.
 If we consent, all charges due up to the date of consent are payable immediately.

 7.16.
 We may cancel or suspend all or any part of the Services without liability to you if:

-a) we reasonably believe that the information which you have given us in your application for credit account is not correct or no longer correct;
+a) we reasonably believe that the information which you have given us in your application for a credit account is incorrect or no longer correct;

 b) you default under any agreement with us, become insolvent or commit any act of bankruptcy, a receiver, liquidator, administrator or statutory manager is appointed over any of your assets or undertaking or you make or attempt to make an arrangement or composition with your creditors; or